 I decided to stay in a place which was called Banana Bungalows.
 I had to cross a small bamboo bridge over the river to reach it.

 The view from this bridge was spectacular.
 Here’s a picture for you:

 This place was recommended to me by my friends that were waiting for me there – it was really awesome.
-The view all around was mind blowing.
-The hills which I saw before from far were now in walking distance from the place where I stayed.
+The view all around was mind-blowing.
+The hills which I saw before from far were now within walking distance from the place where I stayed.
 I could only say two words when I reached here – “fucking amazing”.

 Climbing in Vang Vieng

 Right behind the bungalows and just a 15 min walk away was a little cliff which one can climb for a fee of 10000 Kip which is equal to 1 euro.
 As for me, it was worth every penny.